pyvista/pyvista/doc/user-guide/data_model.rst

    >>> pl.show()

 Now that we have a simple mesh to work with, we can start assigning it data.
-There are two main types of data that can be associated with mesh, scalar data and vector data.
+There are two main types of data that can be associated with a
+mesh: scalar data and vector data.
 Scalar data is single or multi-component data that is non directional and may include values like temperature, or in the case of multi-component data, RGBA values.
-Vector data contains magnitude and direction and is represented as arrays containing three components.
+Vector data has magnitude and direction and is represented as arrays containing three components per data point.

 When plotting, we can easily display scalar data, but this data must be "associated" with either points or cells.
-For example, we may wish to assign values to the cells of our example mesh, which we can do by accessing the `attr:`cell_data <pyvista.DataSet.cell_data>` attribute of our mesh.
+For example, we may wish to assign values to the cells of our example mesh, which we can do by accessing the :attr:`cell_data <pyvista.DataSet.cell_data>` attribute of our mesh.